artcom/artcom.github.io/_drafts/changi_petal_clouds.md

 ## Choreography and Music

 When the kinetic installation performs its choreography by moving its golden aluminium rings across the ceiling of the airport terminal it will do this to a music composed by the islandic composer Ólafur Arnalds only for this purpose.
-In the terminal are multiple vanishing points, equipped with lounge seats and speakers where travelers can listen to the sound.
+In the terminal are multiple vantage points, equipped with speakers where travelers can rest and listen to the sound.

 > !!
 Show an image or video of the kinetic